American Airlines Flight 77: Remains

-Diagram of body fragments found in the Pentagon.
+A diagram of body fragments found on the first floor in the Pentagon.
 Most body fragments were found near the impact zone.
+Legend: Blue lettering are remains from Flight 77 passengers and crew, red lettering are remains from Pentagon staff, and black with yellow lettering are remains of the hijackers.

+A diagram of body fragments found on the second floor in the Pentagon.

+A diagram of a body fragment found on the third floor in the Pentagon.

 Army engineers determined by 17:30 on the first day that no survivors remained in the damaged section of the building.
+In the hours after the crash, Navy Captain William Toti helped set up a makeshift morgue at the Pentagon, which was ultimately never used, as the FBI had decided to leave the remains inside the building without informing Toti.

 In the days after the crash, news reports emerged that up to 800 people had died.
 Army soldiers from Fort Belvoir were the first teams to survey the interior of the crash site and noted the presence of human remains.
 Federal Emergency Management Agency (FEMA) Urban Search and Rescue teams, including Fairfax County Urban Search and Rescue assisted the search for remains, working through the National Interagency Incident Management System (NIIMS).

 Kevin Rimrodt, a Navy photographer surveying the Navy Command Center after the attacks, remarked that "there were so many bodies, I'd almost step on them.
 So I'd have to really take care to look backwards as I'm backing up in the dark, looking with a flashlight, making sure I'm not stepping on somebody."
 Debris from the Pentagon was taken to the Pentagon's north parking lot for more detailed search for remains and evidence.

 Remains recovered from the Pentagon were photographed, and turned over to the Armed Forces Medical Examiner office, located at Dover Air Force Base in Delaware.
 The medical examiner's office was able to identify remains belonging to 179 of the victims.
 Investigators eventually identified 184 of the 189 people who died in the attack.
 The remains of the five hijackers were identified through a process of elimination, and were turned over as evidence to the Federal Bureau of Investigation (FBI).
 On September 21, the ACFD relinquished control of the crime scene to the FBI.
 The Washington Field Office, National Capital Response Squad (NCRS), and the Joint Terrorism Task Force (JTTF) led the crime scene investigation at the Pentagon.

 By October 2, 2001, the search for evidence and remains was complete and the site was turned over to Pentagon officials.
 In 2002, the remains of 25 victims were buried collectively at Arlington National Cemetery, with a five-sided granite marker inscribed with the names of all the victims in the Pentagon.
 The ceremony also honored the five victims whose remains were never found.